oswaldderiemaecker/wordpress-eb-demo/README.md

 ./vendor/bin/phing wp-plugins-activate
 ```

 Same apply to the theme development.
-Be sure to only commit your themes and plugins of the root wp-content folder.
+Be sure to only commit your themes and plugins of the root wp-content folder, not the ones installed by composer.

 So we have our base WordPress development ready.